dumbledor90/lumidoku/README.md

 # lumidoku
 A simple Sudoku game using Pygame

-An executable file can be [*downloaded here*](https://drive.google.com/file/d/1WIC8gKklnHlk6Ptn2b1REHdldq-tk4LK/view?usp=sharing).

 This game uses an [API](https://sudoku-game-and-api.netlify.app/) to request new boards.
-Or you can make your custom board and use the Backtracking algorithm to solve it.
+Or you can make your custom board and use the **Backtracking** algorithm to solve it.

 ---
 Features include: